rosamillan/wprocket-assessment/README.md

 <strong>Note:</strong> If you place it in a different location, you need to edit the path in require( 'wp-load.php' ); above to match its location.

-* Next, you need to create a cron job, from your web hosting control panel.
-You can set the cron job to the time you want the cache cleared.
+* Next, Client needs to create a cron job, from their web hosting control panel.
+They can set the cron job to the time they want the cache cleared.
-For this you need to create the cron Job example: </br>
+For this they need to create the cron Job, example: </br>
 <code> wget -q -O - http://yourdomain.com/wprocket-clean-domain.php >/dev/null 2>&1 </code>

 <strong>Note:</strong> Please, remember to replace "yourdomain.com" with your actual domain.
 Each server has different ways of adding a Cron job, so if the client is not sure how to do it, he should ask his hosting provider for help.